5 steps to assess your advisor

-5 key steps to assess how well your adviser is managing your investments.
+5 key steps to assess how well your advisor is managing your investments.

 1. Understand your total return over time

 Your total return includes capital gains plus all interest and dividends.
 It does not include investment costs or any taxes you may pay.

 In most cases, you won’t find your total return on your account statements.
 But your advisor should be able to get this information for you, going back to the beginning of your relationship with their firm.

 Keep in mind that short-term returns are less meaningful than long-term ones.
 Try to find out your total return for the longest period that you can.
 Measuring average returns over at least 5 years will give you a good idea of how well your advisor is managing your assets, but even 2 or 3 years of data can be useful.